Your smartwatches may soon know way, way more about what you’re doing

 Harrison points to other, similarly context-aware applications.
 For instance, your watch could track when and for how long you’re eating for an app that helps you track your calorie intake.
 Similarly, your watch could remind you to drink more water if it detects you haven’t been drinking very much on a given day.

 While these applications open up new possibilities for use, they also raise privacy concerns.
-For instance, this research shows that if Apple were to implement a similar system, Apple Watch owners could be providing Apple with a granular picture of what they’re doing most of the time, especially since our hand movements are intrinsically tied with our activity.
+For instance, this research shows that if Apple, Samsung, or another smart watch maker were to implement a similar system, watch owners could be providing the manufacturer with a granular picture of what they’re doing most of the time, especially since our hand movements are intrinsically tied with our activity.
 As a result, paper co-author and Carnegie Mellon PhD student Gierad Laput believes that all the machine learning processing should happen on the device, without connecting to the cloud–and that consent would be vital.

 The study shows how even simple and ubiquitous sensors like accelerometers could be tapped to provide yet more information about how people spend their time.
 And while this research remains in academia for now, there’s a good chance it will make its way into your smartwatch soon, especially given tech companies’ ravenous desire for data.